Chaos with Ed Miliband

 "Chaos with Ed Miliband" is a phrase from a 2015 tweet by David Cameron, Prime Minister of the United Kingdom, targeting Ed Miliband, Leader of the Opposition.
-On 4 May – a few days before the 2015 United Kingdom general election – Cameron, the leader of the Conservative Party, wrote on Twitter that the British public faced a choice between "stability and strong Government" with him, or "chaos with Ed Miliband", who was leading the Labour Party into the election.
-The political turmoil in the United Kingdom in the wake of the 2015 election and Cameron's resignation after the 2016 Brexit referendum made the tweet "infamous".
+On 4 May – a few days before the 2015 general election – Cameron, the leader of the Conservative Party, wrote on Twitter that the British public faced a choice between "stability and strong Government" with him, or "chaos with Ed Miliband", who was leading the Labour Party into the election.
+The political turmoil in the United Kingdom after the 2015 election, and in the wake of Cameron's resignation after the 2016 Brexit referendum, made the tweet "infamous".

 Purpose and background

 Cameron's tweet was intended to focus public attention toward the possibility of a hung Parliament in the wake of the 2015 election and the electoral chaos that might have ensued had the Labour Party under Miliband not secured enough electoral support and been forced to enter into a coalition with the Scottish National Party.

 In the televised debates leading up to the election, Cameron stated that "the only way to stop this Ed Miliband SNP government taking place is to have a Conservative majority government".
 Nicola Sturgeon, the leader of the Scottish National Party, appealed to Miliband in the debate by asking "if Labour and the SNP have more MPs than Cameron, is Miliband really going to say he won't work with us?"
 In response, Miliband said that "the first budget of a Labour government is going to be written by a Labour government ...
 It is not going to be written by Nicola Sturgeon or Alex Salmond or anybody else in the SNP" and that "If you want a Labour government, my message is very simple: vote Labour."